WayneLambert/portfolio/README.md

 It is accepted that in some cases, the solutions are overkill in terms of what would suffice in an actual production environment and the site is intended to demonstrate the application of programming skill and usage of applicable technologies.

 The blog is not intended to be a full production product, therefore some typical blog features have been purposefully omitted.
-For example, comments or tags could be added to the blog, however this blog has been designed for dictators. :)
+For example, comments could be added to the blog, however this blog has been designed for dictators. :)

 ## Blog